dcunited001/dcunited001.github.io/_posts/2017-10-20-scientologys-three-step-process-for-great-pyramid-schemery.md

 ### [There's A Reason That Jesus Never Had Kids](#theres-a-reason-that-jesus-never-had-kids)

 I'm almost certain I won't be having children in America.
 I've been led this for years now, especially since 2011.
-In 2007, I thought alot about why Jesus didn't have children: because the first thing they will go for are the people and facets of life you love most.
+In 2007, I thought a lot about why Jesus didn't have children: because the first thing they will go for are the people and facets of life you love most.
 If you threaten them in some real way, they will take away everything.
 In this tragic regard, I got lucky: I wasn't old enough to have familial